 - If you don’t get an extension within a year, the fine will increase to AED 50 daily.

-You can stay up to 30 days after your work visa cancellation, also known as ” grace period”.
+You can stay up to 30 days after your work visa cancellation, also known as the” grace period”.
 Now fine will be charged during this period.
-However, after grace period you will have to pay AED 100 for first day and then AED 25 on daily basis as Overstay fine in UAE for cancelled visa.
+However, after the grace period, you will have to pay AED 100 for the first day and then AED 25 on daily basis as an Overstay fine in UAE for a canceled visa.

-Most of the visitors search Where to pay to overstay fines in Dubai.
-Overstay fine is payable in an immigration office or at the airport on your departure.
+Most of the visitors search for Where to pay to overstay fines in Dubai.
+The overstay fine is payable in an immigration office or at the airport on your departure.
 You can’t leave the country without paying your fines.

 Overstay fine waiver for COVID 19

-Friend, keep it in your mind that the above said fines are for the routines life.
+Friend, keep in mind that the above said fines are for routine life.
 An overstay fine waiver is announced for the current critical situation.
-The UAE govt. has announced a 3 months’ extension for all kinds of visas.
-There is no overstay fine in UAE this time due to COVID 19.
+The UAE govt. has announced a 3 months extension for all kinds of visas.
+There is no overstay fine in UAE this time due to COVID-19.